-The mural will be painted in July 2018 with community paint days and an unveiling celebration later in the summer.
-Residents have been part of the planning process from the beginning and are still engaging by posting ideas in their community room and through ongoing discussions.
-They will also participate in painting the mural this summer.
+The mural was painted in July 2018 with community paint days and an unveiling celebration on Saturday, July 28.
+Residents were part of the planning process from the beginning by posting ideas in the community room and through ongoing discussions.

 This project speaks to our mission of providing meaningful experiences in the arts for our community and increasing access to art within and beyond our walls.